 The fund met the environmental and social characteristics it promoted as defined in the SFDR precontractual disclosure for the period.
-The fund promoted environmental and social characteristics by investing in securities of issuers with favourable ESG characteristics.
+The fund promoted environmental and social investing in of with ESG characteristics by securities issuers favourable characteristics.
 Favourable ESG characteristics were determined by reference to ESG ratings.
-ESG ratings considered environmental characteristics including carbon intensity, carbon emissions, energy, efficiency, water and waste management and biodiversity, as well as social characteristics including product safety, supply chain, health and safety and human rights.
+ESG ratings considered environmental characteristics including carbon intensity, carbon emissions, energy efficiency, water and waste management and biodiversity, as well as social characteristics including product safety, supply chain, health and safety and human rights.
 No reference benchmark was designated for the purpose of attaining the environmental and social characteristics promoted.

+The fund did not invest in sustainable investments with environmental objectives that were aligned with the EU Taxonomy.
 Where the fund invested in sustainable investments with social objectives, this contributed towards the socially focused SDG objectives as explained in the answer on the objectives of the sustainable investments below.